-All these benefits come from the one-time set-up that comes with filling out a form and learning where to find a few bank account numbers.
+All these benefits come from the one-time setup that comes with filling out a form and learning where to find a few bank account numbers.

-Information Needed to Set Up Direct Deposit
+What Do You Need to Set Up Direct Deposit?

 • Employer’s direct deposit form.
 Many employers have their own version of a direct deposit form for employees to fill out.
 If they don’t, employees can request a direct deposit form from their bank or credit union to give to their employer once completed.